alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/2020-10-02-issue-on-bidah-shirk.md

 If their conviction is like what is described in the question and they agree with Ahl-ul-Sunnah on singling out Allah with worship and not associating Ahl-ul-Bayt (members of the Prophet's extended Muslim family) or others in worship with Him, it is permissible to be related by marriage to them, eat their slaughtered animals and contribute in their feasts as well as loving them as much as they have of truth and censuring them as much as they have of falsehood.
 They are considered Muslims who have observed acts of Bid'ah and misdeeds but such acts do not put them beyond the pale of Islam.
 They should be advised and directed towards the Sunnah and truth.
 They should be warned against Bid'ahs and sins; if they straighten up and accept advice, praise be to Allah for that but if they insist on observing the mentioned Bid'ahs, then they should be abandoned.

-You should not contribute to their feasts until they repent to Allah and quit such Bid'ahs and misdeeds just as the Prophet (peace be upon him) deserted Ka`b ibn Malik Al-Ansari and his other two companions when they were absent from the battle of Tabuk without a legal excuse.
+You should not contribute to their feasts until they repent to Allah and quit such Bid'ahs and misdeeds just as the Prophet (peace be upon him) deserted Ka'b ibn Malik Al-Ansari and his other two companions when they were absent from the battle of Tabuk without a legal excuse.

 But if the relative sees that mingling and associating with and advising them is more useful for their religion and more entitled to their accepting the truth, there is no prohibition in drawing nearer to them, for the intention of abandoning them is to direct them to good and make them feel the sense of objection to the evil they commit so as to make them refrain from doing this.
 However, if desertion harms the interest, makes them persist in their stubbornness, and adherence to their false conviction besides repelling them from the people of truth, then it should be stopped as the Prophet (peace be upon him) did not desert **'Abdullah ibn Ubayy ibn Salul** the chief of hypocrites when he (peace be upon him) saw it better for the welfare of Muslims.